atharvabavge/Smart-IDE-Project-Maker/README.md

 **Smart IDE :- **

-Smart IDE is basically a projector maker.
+Smart IDE is basically a projector maker by using prompts.

 In today's fast-paced development landscape, developers often waste valuable time switching between multiple tools for coding, debugging, testing, and deployment.